Long-Tail SEO Strategy: Why & How to Target High-Intent Keywords

 |Intent

-noise cancelling headphones amazon
+noise canceling headphones amazon

-where to buy cheap noise cancelling headphones
+where to buy cheap noise canceling headphones

 |noise cancelling headphones for sleep

-best noise cancelling headphones for kids
+best noise canceling headphones for kids

-What you’re doing is organizing your keywords by topic, which will allow you to find natural places for them to live.
-If this content already exists on your site, you might be able to naturally insert these long-tails into your copy.
-If not, you now have ideas for what your next pieces of content should focus on.
+Organizing your keywords by topic allows you to find natural places for them to live.

+If this content already exists on your site, you might be able to insert these long-tails into your copy naturally.
+If not, you now have ideas for what your following pieces of content should focus on.

-Of course, whenever you publish new content don’t forget about internal links.
-These are some of the best places for you to naturally include some of the long-tails you so thoroughly researched.
+Whenever you publish new content, don’t forget about internal links.
+These are some of the best places for you to include some of the long-tail terms you so thoroughly researched.

 Final Thoughts

-Now that you know how to discover long-tail keywords and use them to your advantage.
-But remember: your long-tail targeting is only as strong as your content.
+Now you know how to discover long-tail keywords and use them to your advantage.
+But remember: Your long-tail targeting is only as strong as your content.

-If you aren’t recognized as an authority in your niche, it’s time to start creating high-value assets, blogging about your industry, and rewriting your web copy to communicate your unique value proposition (UVP) to your customers.
+In 2021, if you aren’t recognized as an authority in your niche, it’s time to start creating high-value assets, blogging about your industry, and rewriting your web copy to communicate your unique value proposition (UVP) to your customers.

-While you’re creating your content and optimizing your pages to include your new long-tails, don’t forget to measure your rankings and traffic.
+While you’re creating your content and optimizing your pages to include your new long-tail keywords, don’t forget to measure your rankings and traffic.

 As you do so, you may discover even more keyword phrases you can target, and that will help you continue to build your reputation and improve your on-page SEO.

 Image Credits